sgutierrez8c54/codeserv/Managing-a-Control-Hub.md

 | 9.
 When the update process is complete and you have successfully reconnected your computer to the Control Hub's network, you should see an "installed successfully" message on the _Manage_ web page.<br/><br/><p align="center">[[/images/Managing-a-Control-Hub/uploadRobotControllerInstalledSuccessfully.jpg]]</p>|

 ### Updating the Control Hub OS
 REV Robotics periodically releases new versions of the Control Hub operating system (OS).
-These new versions typically incorporate fixes, improvements, and new features.
+These new versions incorporate fixes, improvements, and new features.

 Note that you can see the Control Hub OS version number through the Driver Station user interface.
 Select the _About_ menu option on the Driver Station and note the Operating System Version number under the _ABOUT ROBOT CONTROLLER_ section.